ErikPGJ/python_solo/src/erikpgjohansson/solo/soar/README_SOAR_MIRROR.md

 This import package (directory) is intended for code related to mirroring SOAR (Solar Orbiter ARchive) data.

+# Definitions of shortenings and terms

+See `MISC_CONVENTIONS.md` for definitions of shortenings and terms.

 # "Description" of code and implementation

 The code uses SOAR's own interface for access: